Why Choose Natural Shampoo Bars?

 Choose the right one for you

 To get the most beautiful, bouncy, natural head of hair, make sure you are using the right bar for your hair type.
 Each of our shampoo bars are made with a unique recipe and contains a different blend of natural plant oils, essential oils, and clays, herbs or spices.
 Likewise each person's hair and scalp is unique and will react differently.
-We suggest trying samples until you find the bar that is right for you.
 Here is our quick cheat sheet for picking the right soapnut shampoo bar for you ...

 Normal: Lucky you!
 You can use any of them!